avocadoali/Chess-Game/README.md

 Pending:

+- move piece

+- check for king checks

+- check for illegal moves when checked for that color

+- end when no moves allowed

 - implement Game logic (Extra class)
-    - check for king checks
     - iterate players
     - ask for moves
     - show possible moves
-    - check for illegal moves
     - three times same position -> patt